Today's score

 Local tick habitat

-Piscataway Township is 74% natural land cover (59% forest, plus open and brushy areas) across its 18.79 sq mi, home to about 60,944 people.
+Piscataway Township is 74% natural land cover (54% forest, plus open and brushy areas) across its 18.79 sq mi, home to about 60,944 people.
 That makes it the 9th-most wooded of the 25 towns in Middlesex County.
-Deer ticks live in wooded areas, along trail edges, and in tall grass — the more of that a town has, the more places ticks can quest.
+Deer ticks live in wooded areas, along trail edges, and in tall grass: the more of that a town has, the more places ticks can quest.

-Middlesex County reports about 45 Lyme cases per 100,000 people a year, the 190th-highest of 210 Northeast counties.
+Middlesex County reports about 45 Lyme cases per 100,000 people a year, in the top 14% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with Piscataway Township's local habitat, sets how high its daily score can climb when the weather and season allow.

 Is it tick season in Piscataway Township right now?

 Yes.
-Nymphs are questing, the highest-risk stage for people.
-In Piscataway Township, today's risk reads moderate (35/100).
+Deer-tick nymphs are tapering as lone-star seed ticks swarm where that tick is established.
+In Piscataway Township, today's risk reads moderate (52/100).
 Ticks are active.
 Use repellent, stick to trails, and do a tick check when you come inside.

 Nearby towns